 A Flight Like No Other

 My second unusual experience came when I was 16.
-My father who was an experienced pilot took me up in a sail plane!
-It was an amazing experience to be towed up by a small airplane then released to glide and swoop like a bird with no engine roaring in my ears!
+My father who was an experienced pilot took me up in a sail plane! to be high above the ground with no engine sounds or power made me feel the way a bird must feel.
+The globe see was towed into the sky to a proper altitude by a small airplane then released to glide and swoop like a bird with no engine roaring in my ears!

-The scenery was somehow even more beautiful and moving in the quiet gliding of this plane.
+The scenery was somehow even more beautiful and moving in the silence of this airplane.
 Surprisingly I was not afraid because I knew my dad had flown these many times before.
 What an amazing experience!